by Brian Knight

 Lloyd’s requested that we test both the ¾” diameter stainless steel bolts that would be used to anchor the running backstay hardware and the 1½” diameter silicon bronze bolts that would hold the propeller strut to the hull.

 The samples for the required tests were somewhat different than those of the preliminary tests.
 Lloyd’s requested that we test several different embed depths, some deep enough to result in the bolt breaking before being pulled from the laminate.
 We suggested that the bolt should be extracted from the laminate, not broken.
 Breaking the bolt would tell us only the strength of the bolt, but not the strength of the bolt/epoxy/wood assembly.
 From the preliminary tests, we calculated the deepest embed that would allow the fastener to be extracted without breaking the bolt.
-By testing several different embed depths, we would be able to predict how deep a fastener would have to be imbedded to perform as designed: that is, the minimum fastener embed depth that will produce a failure in the rod rather than the glue joint.
+By testing several different embed depths, we would be able to predict how deep a fastener would have to be embedded to perform as designed: that is, the minimum fastener embed depth that will produce a failure in the rod rather than the glue joint.

 The test specimens

 For the tests on the ¾” stainless steel rods, we built seven laminated wood blocks, 12″×24″×5½” thick.
 All were laminated ¾” clear Douglas fir.
 The photo (below) shows how the bolt was oriented relative to the grain of the wood.
 We drilled one ” diameter hole into each of these samples and bonded a rod in the center of each hole.
-Two of the rods were imbedded 5″ deep and five rods were imbedded 6″ deep.
+Two of the rods were embedded 5″ deep and five rods were embedded 6″ deep.

 Additionally, Lloyd’s requested two more tests on the much larger 1½” silicon bronze fasteners that would be used to hold the propeller strut to the bottom of the hull.
 The force required to extract these fasteners was expected to be very large (50,000 lb+), so we increased the size of the panel to 24″×24″×12″ thick.
 The wood grain is oriented differently in this test than in the ¾” rod test (below).
 This reflects the way the grain is oriented in the hull of the boat.
 Each fastener was bonded into a 1″ hole drilled 9″ deep.